sushantshrestha22/HubitUsersite/my-app/UPDATELOG.md

 2. Course Navbar Section of Course Page
 3. About Placement Section of Course Page
 4. Working Process Section of Course Page
 5. All UI bug fixed

+# HUB IT UserSite 2025 Feb 25
+1. service We provide Section of Service Page